giantswarm/gs-product-toolkit/issue-report-app/README.md

 ### Epic Handling
 - Epic issues are excluded from all sections except as parents
 - Only Epics with children in the report are shown as parent initiatives
+- Epic issues are protected from status changes during bulk updates

 ## API Endpoints

 - `GET /api/health` - Health check endpoint
 - `GET /api/roadmap-options` - Get available teams and statuses
 - `POST /api/generate-report` - Generate issue report
-- `POST /api/update-report-status` - Update report status
+- `POST /api/update-report-status` - Update status for all issues in a report

 ### Example API Usage